Zoom (software): Features

 In September 2021 at Zoomtopia, the company announced that end-to-end encryption would now be available as an upgrade for Zoom Phone users.
 The company also announced bring your own key (BYOK) (for users to manage their own encryption keys that Zoom cannot access or see), Verified Identity (a multi-factor authentication feature working through Okta that allows users to confirm the identity of meeting participants), and Video Engagement Center (for businesses to digitally interact with customers).
 Other updates include revamped virtual whiteboard features, including touchscreen whiteboards that can be digitized for remote participants, and improved collaboration between Zoom Meetings and Zoom Chat.

 In October 2021, the option to automatically generate closed captions in English for Zoom meetings was expanded to all accounts, including free ones.
 The feature had previously only been available for Premium users.

 In April 2022, Zoom added features including gesture recognition, a virtual whiteboard, and Zoom IQ for sales.
 In February 2022, the company launched Zoom Contact Center, a cloud contact center optimized for video calls and integrated directly into Zoom.

 In June 2022, Zoom One, which brings together chat, phone, whiteboard, and video conferencing capabilities into a single offering, was launched.
 Also in June 2022, Zoom opened its Zoom Apps developer program to all developers, via Zoom Apps SDK.
 With the release of Zoom One, the company offers video conferencing translation and captioning for 11 languages: English, simplified Chinese, Dutch, French, German, Italian, Japanese, Korean, Russian, Spanish, and Ukrainian.
 This feature is available with the Business Plus and Enterprise Plus plans.

 A version for Apple TV was released on December 1, 2023, which requires using an external iOS device as the user's camera.

+In April 2026, Zoom announced a partnership with Tools for Humanity to integrate World ID Deep Face into Zoom Meetings.
+The feature allows meeting participants who have verified with a World ID to display a "Verified Human" badge, intended to counter AI-generated impersonation during video calls.
+Zoom described the integration as targeted at enterprises and regulated industries such as financial services and healthcare.